blab-lab/vsaSentence/README.md

 Run the experiment
 ------
-Users will also need the code in the free-speech repository (https://github.com/carrien/free-speech).
+You will also need code in the free-speech repository (https://github.com/carrien/free-speech).
 To ensure compatibility, use a version from ~August 2024.

 Analyze the data
 ------